Towards Lightweight Super-Resolution with Dual Regression Learning: Experiments

-\textbf{Training details.} During training, we apply Adam~\cite{kingma2014adam} with $\beta_1 = 0.9$, $\beta_2 = 0.99$ and set minibatch size as 32.
+\textbf{Training details.} During the training of our DRN-S and DRN-L, we apply Adam~\cite{kingma2014adam} with $\beta_1 = 0.9$, $\beta_2 = 0.99$ and set minibatch size as 32.
 We use RGB input patches with size $48 \times 48$ from LR images and the corresponding HR patches as the training data, and augment the training data following the method in~\cite{lim2017enhanced, zhang2018image}.
-The learning rate is initialized to $10^{-4}$ and decreased to $10^{-7}$ with a cosine annealing out of $10^6$ iterations.
-As for the model compression, we obtain the compressed lightweight model from the pre-trained DRN-S model and finetune its parameters.
+The learning rate is initialized to $10^{-4}$ and decreased to $10^{-7}$ with a cosine annealing strategy. { To train the SwinIR-DR and DAT-DR models, we follow the recipe of the training setting of SwinIR~\cite{liang2021swinir} and DAT~\cite{chen2023dual}, respectively.
+As for model compression, following the pruning pipeline of~\cite{zhuang2018nips,liu2021discrimination}, we take two lightweight models DRN-S and SwinIR-light~\cite{liang2021swinir} as the baselines, and conduct pruning followed by finetuning.
+For the blind SR setting, we randomly generate anisotropic Gaussian kernels to synthetic LR images from the given HR images following the setting in DCLS~\cite{luo2022deep}.
+We use the synthetic LR-HR paired data to train and compress the baseline DCLS~\cite{luo2022deep} model to obtain the lightweight DCLS-DRC model. }

-\textbf{Details of channel number search and channel pruning.} \qi{We search the channel numbers in each layer for the compressed models on DIV2K~\cite{timofte2017ntire} dataset.} Following~\cite{liu2018darts}, we use zero initialization for the continuous variables $\boldsymbol{{\alpha}}$, which ensures $\boldsymbol{{\alpha}}$ to receive sufficient learning signal at the early stage.
+\textbf{Details of channel number search and channel pruning.} \qi{We search the channel numbers in each layer for the compressed models on DIV2K~\cite{timofte2017ntire} dataset.} {We primarily consider removing $r = 30\%$ to obtain more lightweight SR models for both our DRN-S and the SwinIR-light~\cite{liang2021swinir} models.} Following~\cite{liu2018darts}, we use zero initialization for the continuous variables $\boldsymbol{{\alpha}}$, which ensures $\boldsymbol{{\alpha}}$ to receive sufficient learning signal at the early stage.
 We use Adam~\cite{kingma2014adam} optimizer to train the model with the learning rate $\eta = 3\times10^{-4}$ and the momentum $\beta=(0.9, 0.999)$.
-We train the channel number search model for 100 epochs with the batch size of $16$.
-The channel number search process takes approximately 3 hours on a TITAN Xp GPU. \qi{As for channel pruning, we perform dual regression channel pruning to select important channels on DIV2K~\cite{timofte2017ntire} dataset.} During pruning, once we remove the input channels of the $l$-th convolution layer, the output channels of the previous convolution layer can be removed correspondingly.
+We train the channel number search model for 100 epochs with a batch size of $16$. {The channel number search process takes approximately 10 hours on a TITAN A100 GPU.} \qi{As for channel pruning, we perform dual regression channel pruning to select important channels on DIV2K~\cite{timofte2017ntire} dataset.} During pruning, once we remove the input channels of the $l$-th convolution layer, the output channels of the previous convolution layer can be removed correspondingly.
 Once a new channel is selected, to reduce the performance drop, we apply the SGD optimizer with a learning rate of $5\times10^{-5}$ to update the parameters of selected channels for one epoch.